happypoulp/redux-tutorial/README.md

 ### Install dependencies
 `npm install`

+Be sure you have the babel-cli installed.
+If not:

+`npm install babel-cli -g`

 ### Browse the tutorial

 This tutorial is split into js file to be read as is and they are numbered in the preferred order of browsing.